damianhakert/damianhakert.github.io/source/handbook/index.md

 1. If you use Slack, please use a public channel whenever possible, mention the person you want to reach if it is urgent.
 This ensures it is easy for other people to chime in, and easy to involve other people, if needed.
 1. All company data should be **shareable** by default.
 Don't use a local text file but leave comments on an issue.
 Create Google docs with your company Google Apps account.
 By default share Google docs with the whole company 'anyone at GitLab can find and access' with edit (preferred) or comment access for everyone.
 An easy way to do this, is to create your Google docs in a Shared Folder in Google Drive.
 1. All our procedures and templates are stored in (mostly public) git repositories instead of Google/Word documents.
 This makes them easier to find and suggest changes to with the organization and shows our commitment to open collaboration outside the organization.
-1. Use FYI and /cc if you want to inform people but it does not require an action, use FYA (for your action) if an action of the recipient is required.
+1. Use FYI (for your information) and /cc if you want to inform people but it does not require an action, use FYA (for your action) if an action of the recipient is required.
 1. Use video calls if you find yourself going back and forth in an issue/via email or over chat.
 1. Having pets, children, significant others, friends and family visible during video chats is encouraged, if human ask them to wave at your remote team member to say hi.
 1. If there are materials relevant for a calendar meeting (for example a Google Doc) please add the url to the meeting invite description.